x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/public-folders.md

 - **Document sharing and collaboration**: Public folders don't provide versioning or other document management features, such as controlled check-in and check-out functionality and automatic notifications of content changes.
 Instead, we recommend that you use [SharePoint](https://go.microsoft.com/fwlink/p/?linkId=282474) as your documentation sharing solution.

-To learn more about public folders and other collaboration methods in Exchange 2016, see [Collaboration](../../collaboration/collaboration.md).
+To learn more about public folders and other collaboration methods in Exchange, see [Collaboration](../../collaboration/collaboration.md).

-To browse some frequently asked questions about public folders in Exchange 2016, see [FAQ: Public folders](faq.md).
+To browse some frequently asked questions about public folders in Exchange, see [FAQ: Public folders](faq.md).

 For more information about the limits and quotas for public folders, see [Limits for public folders](limits.md).

 ## Public folder architecture
 <a name="PFArchitecture"> </a>

-In Exchange 2016, public folders use a mailbox infrastructure to take advantage of the existing high availability and storage technologies of the mailbox database.
+Public folders use a mailbox infrastructure to take advantage of the existing high availability and storage technologies of the mailbox database.
 Public folder architecture uses specially designed mailboxes to store both the public folder hierarchy and the content.
 This also means that there's no longer a public folder database as there was in earlier version of Exchange.
 High availability for the public folder mailboxes is provided by a database availability group (DAG).
 To learn more about DAGs, see [Database Availability Groups](http://technet.microsoft.com/library/ab9b88ce-2f44-4334-96ad-a666b95888a0.aspx).

 The main architectural components of public folders are the public folder mailboxes, which can reside in one or more mailbox databases.